katherin26/Aws-Practice/AWS-certified-Cloud-Practicioner/Notes.md

 4. 2006 Re-launched publicly with SQS, S3 & EX2.
 5. 2007 Launched in Europe
 6. Companys using AWS: Netflix, Dropbox, Airbnb, Nasa.

+**AWS CLOUD USE CASES**

+1. AWS enables you to build sophisticated, scalable applications.
+2. Applicable to a diverse set of industries.
+3. Use cases include
+   Enterprise IT, Backup & Storage, Big Data Analytics.
+   Website hosting, Mobile & Social Apps.
+   Gaming